dinglyosu/dinglyosu.github.io/README.md

 Liya Ding's Space

-Current position: AP in Southeast University
+Current position: Data Scientist at the University of Chicago

 Field of study:
   Computer Vision，